TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 The utility also reads **snappy-env.sh**, if present in the directory where helper scripts are present.

 !!!
 Note
   * The earlier method of specifying the configuration properties by placing the actual configuration files in the directory, where helper scripts are available, is discontinued.
   * Ensure that the configuration properties specified are correct.
-Otherwise, launching the TIBCO ComputeDB cluster may fail but the EC2 instances would still be running.
+Otherwise, launching the TIBCO ComputeDB cluster may fail, but the EC2 instances would still be running.

 <a id="ec2stopcluster"></a>
 #### Stopping the Cluster

-When you stop a cluster, it shuts down the EC2 instances and any data saved on the local instance stores is lost.
+When you stop a cluster, it shuts down the EC2 instances, and any data saved on the local instance stores is lost.
-However, the data saved on EBS volumes is retained, unless the spot-instances are used.
+However, the data saved on EBS volumes are retained, unless the spot-instances are used.

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem stop cluster-name